FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 Super Critical
 --------------

-The super critical output file (Figure 100) will print the time and number of timesteps that a specific node or cross section is super critical.
+The super critical output file (Figure 100) will print the time and number of timesteps that a specific node or cross-section is super critical.
 The file only exists if a super critical flow is reported.

 .. note::